Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors: Introduction

-One problem of the Lasso penalized regression is that it fails when the predictors exhibit strong collinearity.
-An alternative way is the principal component regression.
-The principal component analysis is a popular technique for dimension reduction.
-It aims to extract a lower-dimensional subspace that captures most of the variation in the covariates only.
-Nevertheless, the standard principal component analysis fails to utilize the response and thus may miss the subspace which contains the most predictive information.
-To remedy this issue, we propose a supervised principal component analysis method, which directly uses the association information between the response and the predictors.
-The proposed approach leverages a new concept, the expected integrated residual sum of squares, to relate the functional response with the multivariate predictors.
+Dimension reduction is particularly important in high dimensional settings as it helps reduce the data complexity.
+The Lasso penalized regression is one such method that can force the effect estimation of uninformative covariates to be exactly zero, However, it fails to deal with strong collinearity among predictors.
+Another common approach is principal component analysis, which aims to extract a lower-dimensional subspace that captures most of the variation in the covariates only.
+Nonetheless, classical principal component analysis does not utilize the response and thus may miss the subspace which contains the most predictive information.